reyesgo/cybersec-project-docs/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
-- a Load balance is
+- The use of a Load balancer is to prevent a server from overloading by distributing the flow of traffic across all available servers.
+Another benefit of a load balancer is that it can run SSL off-loading to repel a DDoS attack by forwarding all SSL based encryption to a dedicated server to decrypt incoming traffic and then forward the unencrypted traffic to the available web servers to relieve them from using its resources to decrypt the data.
 - the Advantage of a jumb box is that it provides another layer in the defense in depth approach.
-The concept of a jump box is a security hardened single point to out network.
-It acts as a bridge between to trusted systems in the network.
+The concept of a jump box is a security hardened single point to our network.
+It acts as a bridge between two trusted systems in the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system and system files.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?_ collects data about the file system
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?_ collects machine metrics, such as uptime.

 The configuration details of each machine may be found below.